dayton-outar/smpl/SPECIFICATION.md

 smplcan denote the following types of literals:

 - Signed integers that can fit into 32-bit two’s complement representation, strings and characters.
 Integers are assumed to be in decimal, unless prefixed with#xor#bin which case they are in hexadecimal or binary, respectively.

-(^1) variable types are not explicitly specified by the programmer (^2) procedure calls that are the final expressions in the calling procedure’s body return their values to the calling procedure’s caller
-(^3) First class objects may be named, stored in data structures,passed as arguments and returned as values from procedures

 ```
 Escape Sequence Character Denoted